Pyrrosia lingua 'Alabama Gold'

 More Information About Pyrrosia

 Pyrrosia is a genus of mostly evergreen, slowly rhizomatous Asian epiphytic ferns that adapt quite well to container culture.
 Pyrrosia is a very un-fern-like fern due to its strap-shaped leaves.
-The many foliage variations of Pyrrosia lingua are highly prized as collector's items in Japan.
-Some of these unusual Pyrrosia have lobed fronds while others have ruffled or variegated fronds.
+The many foliage variations of Pyrrosia lingua are highly prized as collector's plants in Japan.
+Some of these unusual pyrrosia have lobed fronds while others have ruffled or variegated fronds.

 Pyrrosia ferns are stellar performers in warm temperate climates, especially if planted on a slope.
-Like most garden ferns, Pyrrosias prefer partial sun, a rich, well-amended soil, and average moisture.
-Some pyrrosia will spread on short, stiff rhizomes, while other species form a small tight clump.
+Like most garden ferns, tongue ferns prefer partial sun, a rich, well-amended soil, and average moisture.
+Some species will spread on short, stiff rhizomes, while other species form a small tight clump.
 The tongue-shaped fronds of pyrrosia ferns are deer-resistant and are great accents in the garden.
 They pair well with acorus, ophiopogon, carex, corydalis, and Solomon's seal to name a few.
-When you are ready to buy a pyrrosia for your shade perennial garden or a hanging basket, check out our online list of pyrrosia for sale.